The Adult Gerontology Acute Care Nurse Practitioner (AGACNP) program prepares you

 Bachelors of Science in Nursing from a nationally accredited program

-Minimum Cumulative GPA of 3.0 on a 4.0 scale.
-Science grades will be strongly considered.
+Minimum Cumulative GPA of 3.0 on a 4.0 scale (official transcripts for all nursing

 Minimum of one year of full-time equivalent nursing experience (2,400 hours) within

 the past 24 months.
 Preferred clinical experience in an acute care setting (ICU, critical

 The Graduate School coordinates online applications to our master's and doctoral programs.
 There may